mlissner/michaeljaylissner.com/content/ogg-on-ipod.md

 The other reason that I am hereby requesting ogg on my iPod  is because it's better.
 It sounds better.
 It compresses better.
 Are there other metrics that we should be using?
 None that I know of.
 I want ogg.
 Steve Jobs, do you hear me now?!
 </p>
 <p>
 Now, the theoretical argument above holds water, but I have personal reasons for this desire: I have 357 ogg files that I can't listen to on my iPod!
-This pretty much gives me three choices: One, install <a href="http://www.rockbox.org/" target="_blank" title="Rockbox.org">Rockbox</a> on my iPod (I have, it didn't work reliably).
+This pretty much gives me three choices: One, install <a href="http://www.rockbox.org/" title="Rockbox.org">Rockbox</a> on my iPod (I have, it didn't work reliably).
 Two, convert the ogg files to MP3s (this solution would create inferior-quality songs).
 Or, three, only listen to those songs on my computer (also a lame solution).
 </p>
 <p>
 I should also mention while I am on this rant that I have flac files as well.
 Why doesn't the iPod support those! iPods are great, but these are serious shortcomings.